ml5js/ml5-website-v01/docs/api-KNNClassifier.md

 This class allows you to create a classifier using the [K-Nearest Neighbors](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) algorithm.
 It's a little diffrent from other classes in this library, because it doesn't provide a model with weights, but rather a utility for constructing a KNN model using outputs from another model or any other data that could be classified.

 For example, you could get features of an image by calling `FeatureExtractor.infer()`, and feed the features to KNNClassifier to classify an image.

-You can also collect any kind of data, construct them into [tensors](https://js.tensorflow.org/api/0.6.1/#Tensors) and feed them to KNNClassifier for classification.
+You can also collect any kind of data, construct them into an array of numbers and feed them to KNNClassifier.
+Check out this [example](/docs/knnclassifier-posenet) that uses KNNClassifier to classify data from [PoseNet](/docs/PoseNet) model.

 ## Example
 Here is an example of using KNNClassifier for image classification.